Anuj1314/DevOps/Databases/Cassandra/Basics.md

 - Clustering columns are used for sorting th data and the order on which data is stored on the disk
 - key_space in cassandra is similar to the db in mysql, each keyspace can have tables and table can have data/raws.
 - we can define replication for each key_space.
 Default durability is set as true and is configurable.
+- It stores metadata into system keyspaces.
+The metadata about clusters and some operational data as well.
+- system keyspaces cannot be modified or edited.
+- metadata  consists of
+	- the nodes token
+	- key space and schema definition to support dynamic loading
+	- migration data
+	- weather or not the node is bootstrapped : Bootstrapping is when you want to bring a new node to the cluster, you add it to the cluster.
+It will be unaware with the cluster configuration and will not know how the cluster looks like.
+That node is called the dumb node.
+When a node comes up, Cassandra has bootstrapping.
+So once a node is bootstrapped it starts copying the data from other nodes.
+Those nodes are called the Seed nodes.
+- **CommitLog, Memtable, SSTable**
+The CommitLog is a crash-recovery mechanism that supports Cassandra’s durability goals.
+Cassandra writes to commit logs first before writing to the Memtables.
+When the number of objects stored in the Memtable reaches a threshold , the contents of the Memtable are flushed to disk in a file called SStable.

+Each CommitLog maintains an internal bit flag to indicate whether it needs flushing.
+Once a Memtable is flushed to a disk as an SStable, it is immutable and cannot be changed by the application.

 #### TIMESTAMP, TTL, SECONDARY index
 * we can have time-stamp for the column which shows, at what time the column has been updated.